jakob-fyi/ng-adv/demos/11-containers/02-config-mgmt/demo-02/readme.md

-## Inject Configuration using a Config Service - Optional
+## Load config using a ConfigService - Optional

 This is a simple Angular app that loads it's configuration from a `config.json` file.
 The configuration is injected into the app using a Config Service.